 - With young children, it is a good idea to play games and get involved in their activities.

-- Slightly older children/adolescents can be engaged in household activity (don’t forget to appreciate them for their efforts).
+- Slightly older children/adolescents can be engaged in the household activity (don’t forget to appreciate them for their efforts).

 - Child/adolescent should be encouraged to maintain some form of daily routine (e.g., personal hygiene, spending a few hours to catch up on their academics and indulging in extra-curricular activities.

 - Do NOT stop them from interacting with their peers online or playing games, but enforce limits to the same or make it contingent upon them completing their other responsibilities.
+You can read all about taking care of your children during COVID here.

 Use Self-help tools